CumulusNetworks/docs/content/cumulus-netq-45/More-Documents/NetQ-CLI-Reference-Manual/show.md

 ## netq show ospf
 <!-- vale on -->

 Displays the health of all OSPF sessions or a single session on all nodes or a specific node in your network fabric currently or for a time in the past.
-The output provides:
+The output displays:

 - The host interface
 - The routing domain (area)